25 Clyde Rd., Suite 101,

 The medical condition that is referred to as Sever’s disease affects the growth plate in the heel.
 It typically occurs during a growth spurt that happens during puberty.
 The people that may experience this are teenagers who participate in running and jumping activities, and the growth plate may become injured.
 The symptoms that are commonly associated with this condition include heel pain, limping, and the feet may feel stiff upon arising in the morning.
 Mild relief can be found when shoe inserts are worn which can help to protect the heel, and wearing an elastic bandage may aid in reducing existing pain and swelling.
 If you notice your child is experiencing any of these symptoms, please schedule a consultation with a podiatrist, who can properly diagnosis and treat Sever’s disease.

 Sever's disease often occurs in children and teens.
-If your child is experiencing foot or ankle pain, see one of our podiatrists at Quality Foot Care Center.
+If your child is experiencing foot or ankle pain, see one of our podiatrists from Quality Foot Care Center.
 Our doctors can treat your child’s foot and ankle needs.

 Sever’s disease is also known as calcaneal apophysitis, which is a medical condition that causes heel pain I none or both feet.
 The disease is known to affect children between the ages of 8 and 14.